 The age of Medicare eligibility remains 65; below the full retirement age (under Social Security) for everybody born after 1937.
-The majority of people who continue to work after the age of 65 are covered by employee group health plans.
+Employee group health plans cover the majority of people who continue to work after the age of 65.
 They typically enroll in premium-free Medicare Part A (Hospital Insurance), but not in Medicare Part B (Medical Insurance covers doctors visits and other outpatient services) that is NOT premium free.
 When they retire or are laid off, they get an eight-month Special Enrollment Period (SEP) to sign up for Medicare Part B immediately and without penalty.

-COBRA lasted 18 months; until July 31, 2011.
-Because the end of COBRA does not trigger SEP, the closest opportunity to get Part B will be by using the next General Enrollment Period (GEP).
-This period will run from January 1 through March 31, 2012 and coverage will begin July 1, 2012.
-As a result, Jim will be without Part B coverage for 11 months; from August 1, 2011 through June 30, 2012.
+COBRA lasted 18 months; until July 31, 2016.
+Because the end of COBRA does not trigger SEP, the closest opportunity getting Part B will be by using the next General Enrollment Period (GEP).
+This period will run from January 1 through March 31, 2017 and coverage will begin July 1, 2017.
+As a result, Jim will be without Part B coverage for 11 months; from August 1, 2016 through June 30, 2017.

-In this scenario, the decision to elect CORBA was the wrong one.
-Instead, the SEP triggered by the loss of employee group coverage should have been elected; with no delay in getting Part B and no late enrollment penalty!
+In this scenario, the decision to elect COBRA was the wrong one.
+Instead, the SEP triggered by the loss of employee group coverage should have been selected; with no delay in getting Part B and no late enrollment penalty!

 But maybe COBRA is less expensive, you might reason.
 Actually, research has shown that this is NOT the case at all.

-COBRA is more expensive than paying for Medicare Part B and Medicare Supplement Plan F (the most comprehensive and expensive Medigap plan)
+COBRA is more expensive than paying for Medicare Part B and Medicare Supplement Plan F (the most comprehensive and costly Medigap plan)

 Please give us your feedback!

 What do you think about Cobra Medicare Trap: Why Medicare is the Best Choice?
 Write your comments.

 For help finding the best Medicare or Individual Health Plan for you, please contact Liberty Medicare or call us at 877-657-7477.